Warning: Reverend Norm is going off preaching about money again!

 Then, there's the spending issue as relayed by their friend.
 It looks to me like they are simply ignoring the reality of their own situation.
 They take many expensive vacations, to places like Vegas, Disney, and others.
 Although I don't consider the home upgrades frivolous, they seemingly didn't do a lot for the value of that first house.
 Every weekend they go out to dinners and expensive events with admission, parking, and food & drink costs.

-So, to sum it up, they are broke and they don't want to admit it.
+To sum it up, they are broke and they don't want to admit it.
 They likely didn't have any equity in their house (or not much) or they wouldn't have needed the 401K loan for the new one.
 For a long time they were, without acknowledging it (maybe not even knowing it), on the verge of financial disaster.
 It took one event, the loss of his job, to push them over the brink.
 At this point, their options are few.
 Until he gets a much better, higher paying job they're going to have to live in an apartment.
 That's not the end of the world, people do it all the time, but they were on the verge of having a big new home in the burbs!
 I suppose they should be thankful they're both working, but it's surely a big step in the wrong direction.

 Avoiding Financial Disaster